YETI (NYSE:YETI) Issues FY 2021 Earnings Guidance

-YETI (NYSE:YETI) last released its quarterly earnings results on Thursday, May 13th.
-The company reported $0.38 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.21 by $0.17.
-YETI had a return on equity of 84.63% and a net margin of 7.17%.
-The company had revenue of $247.60 million for the quarter, compared to analyst estimates of $218.11 million.
-During the same quarter in the prior year, the firm posted $0.11 EPS.
-YETI’s quarterly revenue was up 42.0% compared to the same quarter last year.
-On average, sell-side analysts predict that YETI will post 1.37 EPS for the current year.

-In related news, Director Roy J. Seiders sold 8,173 shares of the firm’s stock in a transaction dated Friday, February 19th.
-The stock was sold at an average price of $75.09, for a total transaction of $613,710.57.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, CEO Matthew J. Reintjes sold 20,000 shares of the firm’s stock in a transaction dated Monday, April 12th.
-The shares were sold at an average price of $81.40, for a total value of $1,628,000.00.
-Following the sale, the chief executive officer now directly owns 268,751 shares in the company, valued at approximately $21,876,331.40.
+In other YETI news, CEO Matthew J. Reintjes sold 20,000 shares of YETI stock in a transaction dated Monday, March 15th.
+The shares were sold at an average price of $72.78, for a total value of $1,455,600.00.
+Following the sale, the chief executive officer now owns 283,442 shares of the company’s stock, valued at $20,628,908.76.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, SVP Hollie Sammons Castro sold 25,350 shares of the stock in a transaction that occurred on Monday, May 17th.
+The shares were sold at an average price of $85.46, for a total transaction of $2,166,411.00.
+Following the transaction, the senior vice president now directly owns 36,379 shares of the company’s stock, valued at $3,108,949.34.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 87,264 shares of company stock worth $6,525,142 in the last three months.
-Corporate insiders own 10.70% of the company’s stock.
+Over the last ninety days, insiders sold 109,569 shares of company stock valued at $8,766,889.
+10.70% of the stock is currently owned by corporate insiders.

 YETI Company Profile